 This project has its origins in technologies that were first discussed during the first energy crisis of the 1970's.
 This effort made use of the idea that a phase transformation (such as making water into ice) was an effective way of storing energy.
 This technology is used in a number of large building such as the State of Illinois building in Chicago in order to make use of off-peak energy to cool a building. make ice all night with cheap electricity, and blow air over the ice during the day in order to cool the building.
 This is not necessarily an efficient system, but given the inefficiencies of energy usage it is a good strategy both for the building owner (depending on electricity pricing) and for the utility.

 Now shift to the cabin in the wood, the off-the-grid house or the low impact house.
-Heating with a pellet or wood stove is great, and, depending on how it is done, can be a sustainable alternative.
-But, if you have lived with a wood stove, you know that the temperature in the house tends to vary, too hot then too cold.
-If you use the damper the fire burns dirty.
-Really, the best case for wood is to run it hard and then let it die.
-This is the same storage need that is seen with heating that is based on "extra" electricity from renewable sources.
+Heating with a pellet or wood stove is great, and, depending on how it is done can be sustainable.
+But, if you have lived with a wood stove, you know that the temperature tends to vary, too hot, damp the fire and it burns dirty, best case, run it hard, and let it die.

-Therefore, a tool is needed.
-Think about a spring in a mechanical system or a capacitor in an electrical system.
-In this case the system is our heating and electrical grid, we need a way to take the heat and to time shift it.
-Too much heat as you head to bed, too little in the morning before you get the wood stove going.
+A tool is needed.
+Think about a damper, a way to take the heat and tie shift it.
+Too much heat as you had to bed, too little in the morning before you get the wood stove going.
 Cool nights, and heat that needs to be dumped from the air all day long.

 To quote "The Graduate", not "Plastics", but "Wax".